 Californians have spoken with their voices and with their feet by going to the polls and voting for high-speed rail.

 Like I mentioned in a previous post, the final hurdle has just been cleared paving the way for high-speed rail to be built with ground being broken in 2013 for the 800-mile, $68.4 billion project and spread out over 22 years.

 I already know that six million people fly between the Los Angeles and San Francisco Bay areas yearly.
 I also know that one million-plus people annually ride Amtrak’s San Joaquin trains.
 And I have read where as many as 100 million miles are being driven in the San Joaquin Valley daily.

 Now think if just a third of those travelers and trips made were on comfortable, reliable, safe, efficient, relaxing and stress- and worry-free high-speed trains.
-That would mean as many as 2 million San Francisco-to-L.A. and L.A.-to-San Francisco flyers, plus 333,000 annual Amtrak San Joaquin riders would be making the switch yearly.
+That would mean as many as two million San Francisco-to-L.A. and L.A.-to-San Francisco flyers, plus 333,000 annual Amtrak San Joaquin riders would be making the switch yearly.
 And if it’s also true that 100 million driving miles are being logged in the San Joaquin Valley each day, if a third less Valley miles were being driven daily due to the presence of high-speed rail, it is not too difficult to see how air quality would be significantly improved.
 And all because another transportation choice is available.

 And if proof is needed, Amtrak’s 457-mile-long Northeast Corridor between Boston, New York and the District of Columbia, between Boston and the Big Apple, Amtrak has captured 54 percent of the air vs. rail market share and an even more impressive 75 percent of the air vs. rail market share between New York and D.C., proving here again that if you build viable electrified fast rail systems, people use them.